garden-io/garden/docs/guides/deprecations.md

 ## Garden Plugins

-<h3 id="deprecatedPlugins">The `conftest`, `conftest-container`, `conftest-kubernetes`, `hadolint` and `octant` plugins</h3>
+<h3 id="hadolintPlugin">The plugin `hadolint`</h3>

+This plugin is still enabled by default in Garden 0.13, but will be removed in Garden 0.14.
+Do not use this plugin explicitly in Garden 0.14.

+<h3 id="octantPlugin">The plugin `octant`</h3>

+This plugin is still enabled by default in Garden 0.13, but will be removed in Garden 0.14.
+Do not use this plugin explicitly in Garden 0.14.

+<h3 id="conftestPlugin">The plugin `conftest`</h3>

-These plugins are still enabled by default in Garden 0.13, but will be removed in Garden 0.14.
-Do not use these plugins explicitly in Garden 0.14.
+This plugin is still enabled by default in Garden 0.13, but will be removed in Garden 0.14.
+Do not use this plugin explicitly in Garden 0.14.

 ## Local mode